Documentation of the AdvanceMAME scripts.

 9 Examples

-Activate all the parallel data bits when the game start, flash the bit 0 during the emulation and clear them then the game stop :
+Activate all the parallel data bits when the game starts, flash the bit 0 during the emulation and clear them when the game stops:

 script_start \